vindarel/common-lisp-course-in-videos/README.md

 Simon, August of 2023. (thanks <3 )

 > I bought your course half way into my lisp journey (almost 2 years now).
-It's good. […] It feels like the people who overcome the hardship of learning key things… know a secret… Paul Graham was right haha.
+It's good.
+Your macros chapter is dope. […] It feels like the people who overcome the hardship of learning key things… know a secret… Paul Graham was right haha.
 Also, I learned `(values ... )` from your course.
 Gold.

 Vinn2010, Discord, June of 2023.